lzh233/CeleScope_lzh/docs/flv_trust4/multi_flv_trust4.md

 `--debug` If this argument is used, celescope may output addtional file for debugging.

-`--chemistry` Predefined (pattern, barcode whitelist, linker whitelist) combinations. `--chemistry auto` can auto-detect v2 mRNA, v3 mRNA, full length VDJ mRNA(flv_rna) and full length VDJ(flv).
+`--chemistry` Predefined (pattern, barcode whitelist, linker whitelist) combinations. `--chemistry auto` can auto-detect v1 mRNA, v2 mRNA, full length VDJ mRNA(flv_rna) and full length VDJ(flv).
 You need to explicitly use `--chemistry v0` for legacy chemistry v0. `--chemistry customized` is used for user defined combinations that you need to provide `--pattern`, `--whitelist` and `--linker` at the same time.

 `--pattern` The pattern of R1 reads, e.g. `C8L16C8L16C8L1U12T18`.
 The number after the letter represents the number
         of bases.